AElfProject/AElf/docs-sphinx/tutorials/cross-chain/request-new-side-chain.rst

 This section show the API to use in order to propose the creation of a side chain.
 The fields that are in the ``SideChainCreationRequest`` will determine the type of side chain that is created.
-For more api details, you can follow the ``RequestSideChainCreation`` in :doc:`cross chain contract <../../../reference/smart-contract-api/cross-chain>`.
+For more api details, you can follow the ``RequestSideChainCreation`` in :doc:`Crosschain contract<../../../reference/smart-contract-api/cross-chain>`.

 A new proposal about the side chain creation would be created and the event ``ProposalCreated`` containing proposal id would be fired.
 A parliament organization which is specified since the chain launched is going to approve this proposal in 24 hours(refer to :doc:`Parliament contract <../../../reference/smart-contract-api/parliament>` for detail).
 Proposer is able to release the side chain creation request with proposal id once the proposal can be released.
-Refer ``ReleaseSideChainCreation`` in :doc:`cross chain contract <../../../reference/smart-contract-api/cross-chain>`.
+Refer ``ReleaseSideChainCreation`` in :doc:`Crosschain contract<../../../reference/smart-contract-api/cross-chain>`.

 New side chain would be created and the event ``SideChainCreatedEvent`` containing chain id would be fired.